Shreya1011/Calendar-Integration/README.md

 # Google Calendar Integration

 This repository contains code that integrates with Google Calendar, allowing users to manage their events programmatically.
-The integration is built using Python and leverages the Google Calendar API to perform various operations such as creating, reading, updating, and deleting events.
+The integration is built using Python and leverages the Google Calendar API to perform various operations such as creating, adding attachments, updating, and deleting events.

 ## Features

 - **Event Creation**: Programmatically create events in Google Calendar with specific details like title, date, time, location, and description.
-- **Event Retrieval**: Fetch upcoming events from your Google Calendar to display or process them within your application.
 - **Event Updating**: Modify existing events by updating their details based on user input.
 - **Event Deletion**: Delete events from Google Calendar using their unique event IDs.
 - **Authentication**: Securely authenticate users using OAuth 2.0 to access their Google Calendar data.